Best Equity Crowdfunding Platforms For Businesses & Entrepreneurs

 Now you should have an idea about some of the big players in the equity crowdfunding space.
 But how do you decide which one of these — or maybe another platform entirely — is the right one for you?

-If you have a set goal that you have to meet, these platforms will be fine for you.
+- All-or-Nothing Vs. Flexible Funding: If you have a set goal that you have to meet, platforms with an “all-or-nothing” model will be fine for you.
 However, if you could use capital even if it falls a bit short of your goal, look for a site that has flexible funding options.

-Make sure that the platform you select allows you to raise the amount of capital needed to launch your business or take it to the next level.
-If you’re looking to raise $2 million, for example, a platform that only allows fundraisers up to $1 million isn’t the best choice.
+- Financial Goals: Make sure that the platform you select allows you to raise the amount of capital needed to launch your business or take it to the next level.

 Equity crowdfunding has only been around for a few years.
 Suffice to say, it is a work in progress.
 If you play your cards right, however, it might be just the thing to take your startup to the next level.